kkeundotnet/kknotify-server/README.md

 ******

-License note: This program is distributed as the public domain.
+License note: This program is distributed with the public domain.